qminer/qtopology/docs/topology-definition.md

     - `working_dir`: working directory where main file is located
     - `disabled`: optional flag that this bolt is disabled.
 This means that it wont be instantiated.
     - `cmd`: name of the file that where bolt is defined.
 If bolt runs in-process, this file is loaded using `require()`.
+    - `subtype`: Optional.
+String parameter that is passed to factory method for creation of spout.
+This enables the developers to provide multiple bolts inside single source file.
     - `inputs`: array of input nodes (spouts and bolts) for this bolt
         - `name`: logical namo of input node
         - `stream_id`: (optional) id of stream that this bolt will read.
 Empty means default stream.